BU-CS320/Fall-2018/assignments/week2/lab2/README.md

    1. When the cloning finishes, you will see a link like "Your assignment has been created here: [link to your new private repo]", click that link.
 You will know you are looking at your private repo becuase you will see ![Lock icon BU-CS320/weel1- your user name Private](img/private-repo.png) on the top of the web page.
 1. Clone your personal assignment repo with the command line ```git clone https://github.com/BU-CS320/week2-username.git``` with ```username``` replaced with your user name
 1. ```cd``` into the newly created directory by typing ```cd week2-username``` with ```username``` replaced with your user name
-1. You always want to take advantage of the latest corrections to the assignments and shared tests so we will add the main repository as a source
+1. You always want to take advantage of the latest corrections to the assignments and shared tests so we will add the main repository as a remote source
    1. In your terminal type ```git remote add upstream https://github.com/BU-CS320/Fall-2018.git```
    1. check that it worked by typing ```git remote -v```.
 You should see see the line ```upstream https://github.com/BU-CS320/Fall-2018.git (fetch)```
    1. You always want to keep your assignment up to date by running ```git pull upstream master```, do that now